Migraine vs Headache

 Diagnostic methods may include:

-• Thorough review of medical history – ask about family history, specific triggers, previous treatments, etc.
+• A thorough review of medical history – ask about family history, specific triggers, previous treatments, etc.

 • Headache journal analysis – track pain characteristics, location, triggers and timing.